 The shrubby cinquefoil may be planted in locations with full sun or part shade.
+The most vigorous blooms will appear when the plant is grown in full sun, however some shade can be beneficial in areas with very hot summers.
 You will get more flowers if you can plant it where the shrub will receive full sun.

 - 'Abbotswood' - white flowers